 New treatment methods, new medical techniques and protocols that allow patients to be treated with these methods and techniques and at the right level of care delivery, all support improved quality of care.
-This results in more rapid recovery for patients and shorter average length of stay (AVLOS).
+This results in more rapid recovery for patients and shorter AVLOS.

 Historically, however, two barriers have inhibited the introduction and application of this type of Modern Medicine: the inability of healthcare providers to introduce and apply “best practice” and healthcare reimbursement systems that prevent opportunities for healthcare providers to drive quality improvements.

-These trends create opportunities for pan-European healthcare providers to implement best practices across markets by transferring knowledge and experience between units and countries, thereby gradually decreasing the differences in the quality of care.
-In addition, AVLOS reduction also reduces personnel and other direct costs, as well as freeing up capacity to handle additional patient volumes.
-Continued implementation of Modern Medicine will iimprove medical results, reduce AVLOS and thereby improve the productivity.
+These productivity trends create opportunities for pan-European healthcare providers to implement best practices across markets by transferring nowledge and experience between units and countries, thereby gradually decreasing the differences in the quality of care.
+In addition, AVLOS reduction also reduces personnel and other direct costs, as well as freeing-up capacity to handle additional patient volumes.
+Continued implementation of Modern Medicine will improve medical results, reduce AVLOS and thereby improve productivity.